PricelyticsHub/Green-Index/README.md

 - *Green.csv*: Roadside trees location and green index sample data
 - *Green Index.csv*: Final green index using spatial interpolation method

-## Image Preprocessing
+## Image Preprocessing and Calculating Green Index
-In order to calculate the green index, it is necessary to convert GSV images to HSV images:
+In order to calculate the green index, it is necessary to convert GSV images to HSV images.
+For ease of data mapping, the name of the roadside tree image file was saved as longitude, latitude, and transaction date.
+After preprocessing, the green index was calculated using the following method:
+$$Green \ index_{i} = pixel_{non-zero}/pixel_{total} * 100$$

+The following code is to perform this step:
 ```python
 import warning
 import cv2